-What medicines are available to treat an acutely unwell person with COVID-19 in the primary care setting to reduce the risk of hospitalisation?
+What medicines are available to treat an acutely unwell person with COVID-19 in the primary care setting to reduce the risk of hospital admission?

 What the research says:

-Although no specific studies have been conducted on the efficacy and safety of paracetamol it remains widely used as part of a SOC for symptoms of COVID-19, with no reports of safety concerns identified.
+Although no specific studies have been conducted on the efficacy and safety of paracetamol it remains widely used as part of a standard of care for symptoms of COVID-19, with no reports of safety concerns identified.
 Similarly, for ibuprofen, despite initial concerns, no data indicating safety concerns exist in the context of COVID-19 infection.

 What this means for your clinical practice:

 - The monoclonal antibodies casirivimab and imdevimab are recommended by the WHO as a one off dose (subcutaneous or intravenous) for patients with non-severe COVID-19 at the highest risk of hospitalisation.

 - In the USA, following FDA emergency authorisation, sotrovimab may be considered for the treatment of children aged >12 years and adults with mild-to-moderate COVID-19 illness who are at risk for severe disease (GSK 2021).

 - The oral antiviral agents molnupiravir and ritonavir-boosted nirmatrelvir (Paxlovid) are approved for use in the UK and both have been granted emergency use authorisation for use in the USA.